eaprelsky/infodynamics/book/09_the_mathematics_of_minds.md

 ## The Fundamental System of Equations

-At the heart of information physics lies a coupled system of differential equations that describes the complete dynamics of human information processing.
+At the heart of information dynamics lies a coupled system of differential equations that describes the complete dynamics of human information processing.
 These equations capture how information voltage, current, resistance, capacitance, and inductance evolve over time in response to changing cognitive conditions.

 **Kirchhoff's Laws for Information Networks:**